particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 ### Free Tier

 - Up to 100 devices, any mix of cellular and Wi-Fi
-- 85,000 data operations per month, for both cellular and Wi-Fi, pooled across all devices
+- 100,000 data operations per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to 45 MB of cellular data per month, pooled across all devices, at no charge
 - No credit card required
 - Products can be prototyped in the Free tier
-- Device communication is paused when the monthly limit is reached
+- Device communication is paused<sup>1</sup> when the monthly limit is reached
 - Community support

+<sup>1</sup>During the transition period, a warning will be sent but communication will not be immediately paused.

 ### Data Operations

 The central billing element for both cellular and Wi-Fi is the data operation:

 - Each publish, subscribe, function, or variable consumes one data operation regardless of size (currently limited to 622 bytes per operation)
-- Stored data, such as Tracker geolocation data, consume one data operation per location point saved
+- Stored data, such as Tracker geolocation data, consume one data operation per location point saved<sup>1</sup>
 - Each user-initiated device ping consumes one data operation

 The following do **not** count against your data operations limit: